ekuecks/Ethno50B/final_notes.md

     - Pioneer in use of electronics
     - Won Album of the Year Grammy in 2007
     - Fusion band - The Headhunters
+    - "Chameleon" and "Maiden Voyage" from our listening list
 18. Chick Corea (Piano/Composer/Leader/Keyboard, 1941-Present)
     - Influenced by Horace Silver, Bill Evans, Bud Powell, Thelonius Monk, McCoy Tyner
     - Classical influence as well